 Cash is divided into sections.
 Each part of the treasury aims as supervision and examination related to the distribution of money flows.

-You can find cash sharing in accounting ledgers.
+You can find fund sharing in accounting ledgers.

 The types of money are divided into, among others, small money, money in banks, money reporting, money equivalents, restricted money, and bank overdrafts.
 Check out each of his explanations, namely:

-Petty cash is money that the company prepares to pay various expenses with a relatively small value and is uneconomic when making payments by check.
+Petty funds is money that the company prepares to pay various expenses with a relatively small value and is uneconomic when making payments by check.

 Cash in the bank